samwjya/StockPlayground/README.md

-# 📈 QuantPlayground
+#  StockPlayground

-**QuantPlayground** is a full-stack web application that allows users to write, test, and visualize custom trading strategies using real historical market data.
+**StockPlayground** is a full-stack web application that allows users to write, test, and visualize custom trading strategies using real historical market data.

 It simulates quant-style backtesting workflows and is built with production-level technologies across frontend, backend, and data infrastructure.